 by The Frame Blog

-Help the Fitzwilliam Museum, Cambridge, to acquire this superb trophy frame, a work of art which will not only fill a gap in the Museum’s collection, but which has both local and national importance.
+In 2016 the Fitzwilliam Museum, Cambridge, launched and appeal to acquire this superb trophy frame, a work of art which not only filled a gap in the Museum’s collection, but which has both local and national importance.
 Tim Knox, Director & Marlay Curator of the Fitzwilliam, describes the frame, and explains its history.

 The Russell Frame: a giltwood frame bearing the arms of Admiral Edward Russell, later 1st Earl of Orford, Admiral of the Fleet, late 17th century